Guardians of the Galaxy: Watch Marvel on Netflix while you can

-It’s the end of an era, folks.
+It’s the end of an era.
 Once Ant-Man and the Wasp ends its theatrical run it’ll be making its way over to Netflix for fans to stream in the comfort of their own superhero lair.
 But it’ll also be the final Marvel Studios movie to land on Netflix.

 The good news is that Disney has no plans to remove the Netflix Originals Marvel shows from the platform anytime soon (but never say never) and there are still several Marvel properties that Netflix has streaming rights to, meaning the movies should stay on the platform for a while longer yet.

 If you want to get your Marvel fix on Netflix before the Mouse House creeps in and takes all it can for its own, then here are all the current Marvel canon properties you can still watch on Netflix right now.

 Easily our favorite MCU movie in a while, Taika Waititi’s humorous, pulpy take on the Marvel canon is an uproarious buddy movie between Thor (Chris Hemsworth) and Hulk (Mark Ruffalo).

 It also features the best supporting cast of any MCU movie, with Tessa Thompson, Jeff Goldblum, Idris Elba, and the indomitable Cate Blanchett all showing up and showing out.